ONSdigital/gptables/docs/getting_started/tutorial.md

 ```
 This will automatically create a cover sheet with the subheadings "Introductory information", "About these data", and "Contact" where these attributes are included.

-Add additional formatting to create further subheadings as needed:
+Additional formatting can be introduced to create further subheadings if required:

 ```python
 penguins_cover = gpt.Cover(